juntossomosmais/gitflow/gitflow/backend/README.md

 ![Hotfix flow](../../assets/backend/gif/hotfix.gif)

-Although this flow should usually be avoided, business needs is what should drive the development.
+Although this flow should usually be avoided, it might happen.
 So, when a wild serious bug appears in production and you need to fix it as soon as possible, it's time to create a hotfix!

 The first step is to create your hotfix branch from the main branch.
 Supposing it's `master`, do the following: